Kermit Erasmus: Youth

 Erasmus represented South Africa at the 2009 FIFA U-20 World Cup in Egypt and scored three goals throughout the course of the tournament.

 Senior

 Erasmus was called up to the senior squad for the first time in March 2008 for South Africa's friendly against Zimbabwe.
 In doing so, he was in line to break the record then-held by former captain Aaron Mokoena and become South Africa's youngest ever full international.
 He did not take to the field and had to wait until 4 September 2010 before he made his debut, coming on as a second-half substitute for Katlego Mphela against Niger in a 2012 African Cup of Nations qualifier.
 Erasmus had to wait a further three years before scoring his first goal for South Africa, finally netting in a 2014 FIFA World Cup qualification match against Botswana on 7 September 2013.

 Personal life

 In 2010 Erasmus starred in the award-winning feature Documentary film Soka Afrika which highlighted the plight of young footballers across Africa.

+Erasmus married Lauren Koehoorn in 2015; however, the marriage ended in 2018.
+They have two daughters together.